Midleton GAA Club Notes

 MIDLETON GAA MONDAY CLUB

-Next gathering is on Monday 25th September 10.30am Midleton GAA Club All Welcome!
+Next gathering is on this coming Monday, October 30 at 10.30am at Midleton GAA Club.
+All Welcome!

 It kicks off at 7.30pn every Friday night and is over by 9pm.
 A single book is €6.
 A double book is €12.
 We're having our biggest crowds since before Covid recnetly so thanks to everyone for coming in such big numbers, it is much appreciated.
 New players are always welcome....